KeyboardKit/KeyboardKit/README.md

 KeyboardKit defines system audio types and ways to play them.

+[Read more here][Audio-Feedback]

 ### 💡Autocomplete

 KeyboardKit can present autocomplete suggestions as users type.
-The core library doesn't come with an implemented engine, but you can inject your own.

-[KeyboardKit Pro][Pro] adds a localized autocomplete engine that provides localized suggestions.

 [Read more here][Autocomplete]

 ### 🗯 Callouts

-KeyboardKit lets you show callout bubbles as users type, as well as secondary action callouts with optional actions.
+KeyboardKit lets you show input callouts as users type, as well as secondary action callouts with secondary input actions.

 [Read more here][Callouts]